April 7, 2021; revised April 8, 2021; September 10, 2022; March 4, 2023

 - The “cooling down of the mind” can result ONLY via gaining knowledge of this process.
 Following moral guidelines (precepts) is essential to get to the right mindset.
 But it is paññā (wisdom) that eventually leads to the right vision (Sammā Diṭṭhi) at the Sotapanna stage.

-10. It is impossible to put all necessary information into one post.
+10. Putting all the necessary information into one post is impossible.
 If one desires to comprehend these concepts, one must spend some time reading all related posts.
 I have mentioned some above.

 - Other related posts: “Recent Evidence for Unbroken Memory Records (HSAM),” “Autobiographical Memory – Preserved in Nāma Loka,” “Rupa and Rupakkhandha, Nāma and Nāmagotta.”

-- Here is a recent review article on the subject of memory recall: “Individual Differences in Autobiographical Memory – Daniela J. Palombo et al.-2018.”
+- Here is a recent review article on memory recall: “Individual Differences in Autobiographical Memory – Daniela J. Palombo et al.-2018.”

 - All posts in this subsection at “Paṭicca Samuppāda – Essential Concepts.”